-A model for change: Coverage of our innovative approach to NGO development and strategy in Forbes: “Can the Can Scientists, Entrepreneurs, And The Private Sector Come Together To Save Sharks?” with interviews from James Sternlicht (Advisor/Oceanic Global), Mark Dalio (OceanX), and Tony Gilbert (Seakeepers).
-Part of a 4-story feature in Forbes.
+A model for change: Coverage of our innovative approach to NGO development and strategy in Forbes: “Can Scientists, Entrepreneurs, And The Private Sector Come Together To Save Sharks?” with interviews from James Sternlicht (Advisor/Oceanic Global), Mark Dalio (OceanX), and Tony Gilbert (Seakeepers).
+Part of a 4-story feature.

-Local engagement in Bahamas: Working with Exuma Foundation, we have begun exposing Bahamian students to marine research and STEM during our expeditions to the Bahamas.
+Local engagement in Bahamas: Working with local schools and stakeholders, we have begun exposing Bahamian students to marine research and STEM during our expeditions to the Bahamas.

 Graduate student mentorship: Annual matriculation and support of 2 to 4 Northeastern University graduate students through our Atlantic Ocean Program, supporting the career trajectories of future marine scientists.

-High school programs: Working with Thayer Academy in Braintree, Massachusetts, we have worked with over 30 high school and middle-school students, exposing them to real-world science and our ocean programs.
+High school programs: In partnership with Thayer Academy in Braintree, Massachusetts, we have worked with over 30 high school and middle-school students, exposing them to real-world science and our ocean programs.